jplindstrom/jsonapi-document/README.md

 - `includes`

     An array reference specifying inclusion of a subset of relationships.
-    By default all the relationships will be included, use this if you only want a subset of relationships (e.g. when accepting the `includes` query parameter in your application routes).
+    By default all the relationships will be included.
+Use this if you only want a subset of relationships (e.g. when accepting the `includes` query parameter in your API requests, where you have to return only what relationships were requested).

+    This argument should contain strings representing direct relationships to the row, and can also contain hash refs which specify nested inclusion.
+Example:

+        $self->compound_resource_document($post, ['author', { comments => ['author'] }]);

+    This will include the post as the primary document, its direct relationships 'author' and 'comments', and the 'author' of each related comment.

+    **NOTE**: Nested relationships are experimental and come with the following limitations:

+    \- many\_to\_many relationships are not supported
+    \- only one level of depth is supported (so requesting 'include=comments.likes.author' will throw errors)

 ## resource\_document(_DBIx::Class::Row|Object_ $row, _HashRef_ $options)